gg7/gentoo-kernel-guide/readme.md

 * Building and installing the kernel
   * compilation is not done as root
   * `-march=native` is used
-  * explicitly mention that `make prepare` is required

 Disadvantages of my approach: